ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 The following are available as individual actions on each file in table view.
 In thumb view, only bulk actions are available

-These actions can be accessed by clicking the `...` at the right side of table for each file
+These actions can be accessed by clicking the `...` on the right side of table for each file

 The available actions are:
 [TOC=3]